 Patients should be taught that all CAN do not evolve on to melanoma, and that they represent a marker of melanoma risk rather than a “precancer.”

 Therefore, most CAN may be monitored clinically as long as there is no evolution and they appear similar to the patient’s other CAN.

 The decision of whether to code a shave as a biopsy or shave removal is based on the surgeon’s intent.
 Even a deep, broad scoop shave, if performed to biopsy the lesion in question, should be coded as a biopsy.

 Clinically atypical nevi (CAN)/dysplastic nevi (DN) are a subset of melanocytic nevi that clinically have an irregular, poorly defined border, asymmetric shape, and variegated pigmentation, and are generally larger than 5 mm.1 When biopsied, these lesions have certain histologic findings including disorganized melanocytic proliferations and associated atypical cells.2 Although CAN/DN themselves are not obligate precursors to melanoma, they are clinicopathologic markers of patients with an increased risk for melanoma.3,4 Some patients that have numerous CAN/DN can be challenging to follow clinically and may require surgical procedures for lesions suspicious for melanoma.

 William Norris, a Scottish surgeon, reported the first case of cutaneous melanoma in 1820.
-He also observed high numbers of ...
+He also ...